Pug: Breed history, common health issues, and nutritional needs

 Why is it important to feed 100% natural, zero-preservative food to your Pug?

 100% natural, zero-preservative food has high nutritional value because its ingredients are all healthy, natural, and easy to digest.
 This helps the gut microbiome, which in turn helps in keeping your pug healthy.
 With zero preservatives, no artificial additives or chemicals are introduced in the body that may cause allergies or sensitivities.
 In fact, many preservatives have been linked to cancer, so zero-preservative food can be an additional shield against such chronic conditions.
+Feeding natural dog food means your pug is getting the protein, omega fatty acids, and low-starch carbs their body specifically needs, without any of the preservatives or additives their sensitive systems could react to.
 Overall, it keeps your pug healthier and helps them thrive more.

 Looking to explore more tips on how to look after your furry friend?
-Check out our other guides like Can Dogs Eat Apples?, Can Dogs Eat Blueberries?, Dog Food for Weight Loss, Raw v/s cooked meat for dogs, Home Remedies to cure tick fever, Finding Good Dog Food in India, How many times should I feed my dog?, Things you should do to keep your pet healthy, Types of Dog Food, How Prebiotics and Probiotics can improve your dog's digestion, Essential Tips for a New Dog Parent, What Are Kibbles for Dogs and How Are They Harmful? and others.
+Check out our other guides like Can Dogs Eat Apples?, Can Dogs Eat Blueberries?, Dog Food for Weight Loss, Raw v/s cooked meat for dogs, Home Remedies to cure tick fever, Finding Good Dog Food in India, How many times should I feed my dog?, Things you should do to keep your pet healthy, Types of Dog Food, How Prebiotics and Probiotics can improve your dog's digestion, Essential Tips for a New Dog Parent and others.
 Each guide is designed to help you make better food and care choices for your dog, to keep them happy, healthy, and thriving.

 Resources: